-Activities usually include visits to asylum centers to show support, protests against the use of prisons to house migrants and asylum seekers and organizing petitions to governments asking for better treatment of refugees.
+Activities usually include visits to asylum centers to show support, protests against the use of prisons to house migrants and asylum seekers, and organizing petitions to governments asking for better treatment of refugees.

-"Respect", was the first theme in 2001, "Migrants and Refugees: Towards a Better World" was the theme for 2014, and in 2016 the theme was "We Stand Together With Refugees".
+"Respect", was the first theme in 2001, "Migrants and Refugees: Towards a Better World" as the theme for 2014, and in 2016 the theme "We Stand Together With Refugees".

 Some Facts for World Refugee Day

-- An average of 42,500 people flee their homes seeking asylum in other countries every day.
+An average of 42,500 people flee their homes seeking asylum in other countries every day.

-- The UNCHR states that there are currently 65.3 million asylum seekers in the world, more than 21 million of which are refugees.
+The UNCHR states that there are currently 65.3 million asylum seekers in the world, more than 21 million of which are refugees.
 Out of these, 51% are under 18.

-- 86% of these refugees are given asylum by developing countries.
+86% of refugees are given asylum by developing countries.

-- The civil war in Syria has forced more than 11 million people to flee their country, and is one of the worst humanitarian crises in the world.
+The civil war in Syria has forced more than 11 million people to flee their country and is one of the worst humanitarian crises in the world.